open-telemetry/opamp-spec/specification.md

 The status of the Agent.
 MUST be set in the first AgentToServer message that the Agent sends after connecting.
-This field SHOULD be unset if this information is unchanged since the last AgentToServer message for this agent was sent in the stream.
+This field SHOULD be unset if this information is unchanged since the last AgentToServer message for this Agent was sent in the stream.

 #### package_statuses

-The list of the agent packages, including package statuses.
-This field SHOULD be unset if this information is unchanged since the last AgentToServer message for this agent was sent in the stream.
+The list of the Agent packages, including package statuses.
+This field SHOULD be unset if this information is unchanged since the last AgentToServer message for this Agent was sent in the stream.

 #### agent_disconnect

-AgentDisconnect MUST be set in the last AgentToServer message sent from the agent to the server.
+AgentDisconnect MUST be set in the last AgentToServer message sent from the Agent to the Server.

 #### flags